Part of the Hiring Your First Employee hub.

 Before you hire, check whether the role is:

-- Y – Yours to lead: you have the capacity to manage them.
+- Y – Yours to lead

 Final Thoughts

 I always encourage business owners to separate the feeling of being overloaded from the practical question of whether there is a stable, defined, affordable role here.
 Scaling your business is a big deal.
 It needs careful planning and a clear goal.
-Every successful entrepreneur knows that the right people make a small business grow.

 Before you hire someone new, check how your business is doing, and make sure your base is strong before adding new talent.
 This way, you keep your money safe and your work running smoothly.